tModLoader/tModLoader/PortingNotes_1.4.5.md

 - CreateTrackable now has maxInstances parameter, need to make sure they are applied to our changes.
 - Item.CanStack has been added.
 ItemLoader.CanStack patches should probably be moved into it.
 - Item.IsTheSameAs removed
+- RefreshInfoAccsFromItemType is now being called on vanity equipment too.
+Does this affect any of our changes?
+Is any slot now being checked twice?
+Do we need to adjust ModAccessorySlotPlayer for the same behavior?
+- `//TML: Eventide and nightglow handled by Item.useLimitPerAnimation.` comment now commenting out item 5669.
+Might need to make changes to that item similar to 4956
+- ItemLoader.UseItemHitbox callsite useStyle == 3 needs adjustment to call hook reliably.
+- Update TileID.Sets.NegatesFallDamage docs and entries.
+Mention that TileID.Sets.Clouds will have the same effect ase well and remove the cloud entries.
+- clientClone changed.
+I think the `_clientClone` field is no longer needed, or extraneous.
+- Player.nonTorch removed

 # New Fields that might need more documentation